Digital Dude

 It ran fine on my Evaluate Expression but when I ran my SSIS it came out this problem.

 Error: The data types "DT_WSTR" and "DT_DATE" are incompatible for binary operator "+".
-The operand types could not be implicitly cast into compatible types for the
+The operand types could not be implicitly cast into compatible types for the operation.
+To perform this operation, one or both operands need to be explicitly cast with a cast operator.

 What I did is to change my length to 50 and my variable to pass in as DateTime and everything ran successful.